 Debit or credit cards in Ireland that can be used with Google Pay

 Cards issued in Ireland by the following banks CANNOT be used with Apple Pay

 - An Post

-N26 and Revolut are banking apps (online only) .
+N26 is a fully licensed online bank.
+Revolut is an electronic payment institution. .
 More about N26 and Revolut here.